genzyio/genzy/docs/docs/categories/06-Services/service-class.md

 Service class is a JavaScript class that implements an arbitrary piece of business logic.
 It's methods can have parameters, and can also return results.

-N1mbly can generate a Web API or an HTTP Client from any Service Class.
+Genzy can generate a Web API or an HTTP Client from any Service Class.

 ## Plain